aaronrucker990/SIEM-LAB/README.md

 Generating your Virtual Machine within Microsoft Azure

-1. Create a text file or note pad to keep track of your information.
+1. Create a text file or note pad to keep track of your information
 2. Create a Virtual Machine (You can create a Resource Group when creating your vm)
 3. Create Virtual Machine in a country (try your country or a country close, so your vm isn’t too slow)

-4. When creating vm before you are completely finished, got to networking.
+4. When creating vm before you are completely finished, got to networking

    a.
-Find Nic (Network Security Group) then you will create your own firewall.
+Find Nic (Network Security Group) then you will create your own firewall

    b.
 Click advanced option create new.
-Remove the default rule them add your own.
+Remove the default rule them add your own

    c.
 Destination port for the rule will be *.
-The priority will be 100.
+The priority will be 100

 Operation 2